Orchidcat/ThinkBetter/ThinkBetter/The Psychology of Money.md

 - focus more on broad patterns and focus less on specific individuals.
 - **There is no reason to risk what you have and need for what you don’t have and don’t need.---- Warren Buffett**

-  The hardest financial skill is getting the goalpost to stop moving.
+  1. The hardest financial skill is getting the goalpost to stop moving.
+  2. Social comparison is the problem here.